ucsf-wynton/wynton-website-hpc/docs/howto/log-in-without-pwd.md

 ## Step 2: Add the public SSH key (on cluster)

 Next, we will set up the cluster to recognize your public SSH key.
-For this we will have to log in to the cluster, which requires that your machine is connected to the UCSF network, e.g. via the [USCF VPN].
+For this we will have to log in to the cluster, which requires that your machine is connected to the UCSF network, e.g. via the [UCSF VPN].

 First, assuming your cluster user name is `alice`, copy the public key file to `~/.ssh` on the cluster:
 ```sh